alisonfahy/ProjectTwoWhiteboard/README.md

 [Whiteboard Studio](https://whiteboardstudio.herokuapp.com/)

-We created an online whiteboard, which can be used by mulitple people in realtime.
+We created an online whiteboard, which can be used by multiple people in realtime.
 Boards can be downloaded so you can enjoy them anytime!

 NPM's used: sequelize, express, body-parser, mysql2, socket.io